Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's

 Many pet owners that opt to make homemade treats for their dogs and other pets often use wheat flour as the base ingredient.
 With cooking baked goods, an ingredient like this is necessary to bind the other the ingredients (eggs, spices, etc.) together and form the main bulk of the treat.

 In pet food that comes in a pellet form, binding agents are always either grain- or starch-based.
 Such filler ingredients may include potatoes, cornmeal, oats, tapioca, wheat, and rice.
 There is much debate on which of these is the healthiest, with corn and wheat typically being denounced among dog nutritionists as a major ingredient.

-Yet, these ingredients are common in many dog treats.
+However, these ingredients are common in many dog treats.
 As long as they aren't fed in excess, they are not likely to cause damage to your pet's health.
-However, are there any alternatives to these ingredients that are appetizing to pets, cook to a decent consistency, and also possess qualities that might be beneficial for dogs, cats, and other animals to consume?
+However, are there any alternatives to these ingredients that are appetizing to pets, cooked to a decent consistency, and also possess qualities that might be beneficial for dogs, cats, and other animals to consume?

 The answer lies with coconut flour.
 Coconuts offer plant-based nutrition that is calorie-dense and nutritious.
 Coconuts contain the beneficial fatty acid Lauric Acid.
 Coconut products have been said to improve digestion, thyroid function, metabolic mechanisms, and provide protection and defense against viral, pathogenic, fungal, and bacterial infections; however, more study is needed to prove any benefits.